MicrosoftDocs/winrt-api/windows.management.update/windowsupdateactioncompletedeventargs_action.md

 ## -description

+Gets the current action that the associated [WindowsUpdate](./windowsupdate.md) has completed.

+## -property-value

 The current action that the associated [WindowsUpdate](./windowsupdate.md) has completed.

-## -property-value

 ## -remarks

 This will most commonly be "Download" or "Install".
 Other possible actions include "Uninstall", "Commit", and "PostReboot".

 ## -see-also

 ## -examples